To apply conditional formatting in a pivot table, select the right settings, to keep the correct cells formatted, after the pivot table changes.

 The new cells are now formatted correctly, and the formatting range will automatically expand, if more records are added to the source data.

-You can download the Conditional Formatting sample file to see the pivot table used in this example.
+You can download the Conditional Formatting workbook to see the pivot table used in this example.

 The file is zipped, and is in xlsx file format.